DmitriiS-dev/OReillySpringBootL1/README.md

 # Java Spring Boot Study Notes
 ## Summary
-This short intro covered the evolution and basics of Java Spring Boot, focusing on how it simplified Java development compared to older technologies like EJBs.
-You learned about key concepts such as Inversion of Control (IoC), Dependency Injection (DI), and the difference between programmatic and declarative programming.
-The role of annotations and configuration classes in Spring was discussed, as well as tools for testing like MockMvc.
-You also touched on practical steps for using Git with IntelliJ and managing project repositories.
+- Learned how Java Spring Boot simplified Java development compared to older technologies like EJBs.
+- Understood key concepts like Inversion of Control (IoC) and Dependency Injection (DI).
+- Explored the difference between programmatic and declarative programming, especially with annotations like @Transactional.
+- Discovered how Spring uses annotations and Java config classes to wire and configure applications.
+- Got introduced to testing tools like MockMvc to test controllers without running a full server.
+- Covered practical Git usage with IntelliJ, including creating repositories and managing remotes.

 Notes Can be Found here:
 [Lesson 1.docx](https://github.com/user-attachments/files/21371643/Lesson.1.docx)